mhdr/sc-widgets/raw/sc-writer/ScWriter.md

 Also this feature allow to define the position and rotation of the text respect to the path.
 This class inherit all its properties from the [ScFeature](..\sc-feature\ScFeature.md) so please take a look to the related documentation.

+> **IMPORTANT**
+> When you use the bending to write the text on the path will separate the path in segments.
+> Each text token will be write on each corresponding path segment.
+> If the you move the token offset on the x coordinate and the token will be over the segment limit the token will be clipped.
+> The better way to avoid this issue it disable the bending (`setUnbend`).

 #### Public methods